15+ Things to Do in Washington DC with Teens (That They’ll Actually Love)

 Bike the National Mall

-You can borrow a city bike through Capital Bikeshare (stations throughout the city), rent a bike from a local shop, or join a bike tour of the Mall.
+You can use Capital Bikeshare (stations throughout the city), rent from a shop near the Mall, or join a guided bike tour of the monuments if you want someone leading the way.

 The Kennedy Center in Washington DC- credit DepositPhotos